TopazFist/BillDatathon2023/README.md

 ## Running the project
 - To clean the data, run scripts/clean_data.py
 - Then, to add OCR data from receipts that did not have them given, run scripts/gen_ocr.py
-- To create the metrics csv file that is the precursor to generating our matchings, run scripts/create_metrics_dataframe.py
 - Then, to find the best parameters for converting these metrics to matchings, run all the cells in lven_vname.ipynb and machine_learning.ipynb
   - The model's accuracy was around 84.2%